One-Shot Neural Architecture Search via Compressive Sensing: CoNAS: A new NAS approach

-where $d$ is the max degree of monomials in the Fourier expansion.
-We solve the familiar Lasso problem~\cite{tibshirani1996regression}:
+where $d$ is the maximum degree of monomials in the Fourier expansion, and $S_k$ is the index set corresponding to the k\textsuperscript{th} Fourier basis.
+We solve the familiar Lasso problem~\citep{tibshirani1996regression}:

-to (approximately) recover the global optimizer $\mathbf{x}^*$, the vector containing the Fourier coefficients corresponding to $\mathcal{P}_d$.
-We define an approximate function $g \approx f$ with Fourier coefficients with the top-$s$ (absolutely) largest coefficients from $\mathbf{x}^*$.
-We compute the minimizer $\bm{\alpha}^* = \argmin_{\bm{\alpha}} g(\bm{\alpha})$ calculating all possible points in the subcube defined by the support of $g$ (the minimizer computation is feasible if $s$ is small).
-Multiple stages of sparse recovery (with successive restrictions to previously obtained optimal $\bm{\alpha}^*$) enable to approximate additional monomial terms.
-Finally, we obtain the cell to construct the final architecture by activating the edges corresponding to all ${i \in [n]}$ such that $\alpha_i^* = 1$.
-We include theoretical support for CoNAS in Appendix~\ref{sec:theoretical support}.
+to (approximately) recover the global optimizer $\rvu^*$, the vector contains the Fourier coefficients corresponding to $\mathcal{P}_d$.
+We define an approximate function $g \approx f$ with Fourier coefficients with the top-$s$ (absolutely) largest coefficients from $\rvu^*$, and solve $\bm{\alpha}^* = \argmin_{\bm{\alpha}} g(\bm{\alpha})$ by computing all the possible points (brute force) in the subcube defined by the support of $g$ (this computation is feasible if $s$ is small).
+Finally, we obtain a cell to construct the final architecture by activating the edges corresponding to all ${i \in [n]}$ such that $\alpha_i^* = 1$.